General information

 2) Accessing the database using generated classes (recommended)

-You can remove all boilerplate code by using generated classes.
-Here is the same example but written with help of generated classes.
+You can eliminate all boilerplate code by using generated classes.
+Here's the same example, rewritten with the assistance of these generated classes.

 //the same example with code generation